Vehicle Miles Traveled: A New Look at Our Evolving Behavior

 What about the impact of volatile gasoline prices?
 How much of a factor has that been in the trend?
 Here is an overlay of the population-adjusted miles traveled and real (inflation-adjusted) regular gasoline prices (all formulations) since the early 1990s.

 As is readily apparent, the correlation is fairly weak over the entire timeframe.
 And, despite the volatility in gasoline prices since the onset of the Great Recession, the correlation since December 2007 has been even weaker.
 That said, the 2014 decline in gasoline prices has been accompanied by a rise in miles traveled.
+It will be interesting to see if the recent rise in prices will have an impact of miles traveled in the months ahead.

 In the big picture, there are profound behavioral issues apart from gasoline prices that are influencing miles traveled.
 These would include the demographics of an aging population in which older people drive less, continuing high unemployment, the ever-growing ability to work remote in the era of the Internet and the use of ever-growing communication technologies as a partial substitute for face-to-face interaction.